knknkn1162/rails-custom-tutorial2/README.md

 + to confirm data model not to change database, exec `rails console --sandbox`.
 Also the command, `rails db:console` enables direct connection to database.

+### sessions, flash, cookies

++ sessions ...
+The way to write spec is the link below: http://morizyun.github.io/ruby/rspec-rails-controller.html.

++ flash

++ cookies( `ActionDispatch::Cookies` ) .. cookies should be used in controllers only.
+See also https://relishapp.com/rspec/rspec-rails/v/3-7/docs/controller-specs/cookies.
+(The link describes controllers spec via `request.cookies` or `response.cookies`)

 ## test

 Note) assume to use RSpec + Capybara + Factory_bot